The Rover dev Command

 Versioning

-By default, rover dev uses a recent version of the router and composition to use for you.
-This is currently configured in the Rover GitHub repo, however, you can override these by setting the environment variables APOLLO_ROVER_DEV_COMPOSITION_VERSION=2.0.0 and/or APOLLO_ROVER_DEV_ROUTER_VERSION=1.0.0.
-By default, rover dev will always use a composition library with a major version of v2, and a router with a major version of v1.
-If you already have the plugins installed, you can pass --skip-update to rover dev in order to keep the plugins at the same version.
+By default, rover dev uses the latest version of the router and composition plugins.
+The latest version for each is currently configured in the Rover GitHub repo, however, you can override either of these by setting the environment variables APOLLO_ROVER_DEV_COMPOSITION_VERSION=2.0.0 and APOLLO_ROVER_DEV_ROUTER_VERSION=1.0.0.
+If you already have these plugins installed, you can pass --skip-update to rover dev in order to keep the plugins at the same version.